fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

 One thing in our application is a cause for concern.
-In *getNonSensitiveEntries*, we are returning the complete diary entries, and <i>no error is given</i> despite typing!
+In *getNonSensitiveEntries*, we are returning the complete diary entries, and *no error is given* despite typing!

 This happens because [TypeScript only checks](http://www.typescriptlang.org/docs/handbook/type-compatibility.html) whether we have all of the required fields or not, but excess fields are not prohibited.
-In our case, this means that it is <i>not prohibited</i> to return an object of type *DiaryEntry[]*, but if we were to try to access the *comment* field, it would not be possible because we would be accessing a field that TypeScript is unaware of even though it exists.
+In our case, this means that it is *not prohibited* to return an object of type *DiaryEntry[]*, but if we were to try to access the *comment* field, it would not be possible because we would be accessing a field that TypeScript is unaware of even though it exists.

 Unfortunately, this can lead to unwanted behavior if you are not aware of what you are doing; the situation is valid as far as TypeScript is concerned, but you are most likely allowing a use that is not wanted.
-If we were now to return all of the diary entries from the *getNonSensitiveEntries* function to the frontend, we would be <i>leaking the unwanted fields to the requesting browser</i> - even though our types seem to imply otherwise!
+If we were now to return all of the diary entries from the *getNonSensitiveEntries* function to the frontend, we would be *leaking the unwanted fields to the requesting browser* - even though our types seem to imply otherwise!

 Because TypeScript doesn't modify the actual data but only its type, we need to exclude the fields ourselves: